 MonkScript is Monk's composable definition language with runtime scripting abilities.
 Apart from the CLI, MonkScript is the primary way of programming MonkOS to run and manage workloads.

 MonkScript sources can live in YAML files.
-These YAML files are called manifests and the statements within, are called templates.
-A template can be either a runnable (a single component) or a group (a composition of other templates).
+These YAML files are called kits and the statements within, are called entities.
+An entity can be either a runnable (a single component, much like K8s pod) or a group (a composition of other entities, including groups).

 A notable difference between MonkScript and other YAML based Infrastructure-As-Code languages is that there is no need for macros or pre-processors.
 MonkScript implements a set of inheritance and composition rules that can express even the most complicated systems in a straightforward manner.